-- 12.2.1.3 When sections are limited to a single grade, players who have "skipped" one or more grades must play in the grade in which they are enrolled in school-they cannot play in the grade they skipped. - 12.2.2 A player has only one year of eligibility per grade level unless one of the following situations applies: - 12.2.2.1 Pre-schoolers may play in the Kindergarten Section at the K-12 Grade Nationals, or in any "K-X" Section in other events.
-Pre-schoolers may continue to play as Kindergartners or in K-X sections in subsequent years until they start the first grade. - 12.2.2.2 Players who repeat a grade in school may have a second year of eligibility in that grade if they remain age-eligible for that grade in accordance with the table above. - 12.2.3 Eligibility for the age-based sections at All-Girls Nationals will be determined by players' ages on January 1 of the year when the event is run.
+- 4.2.1.1 For example, a "K-8 Championship" section is open to all age-eligible players currently enrolled in Grades K through 8 (and Pre-K). - 4.2.1.2 By comparison, a "Grade 2" or "Second Grade" section is open only to players currently enrolled in the 2nd Grade. - 4.2.1.3 When sections are limited to a single grade, players who have "skipped" one or more grades must play in the grade in which they are enrolled in school-they cannot play in the grade they skipped. - 4.2.2 A player has only one year of eligibility per grade level unless one of the following situations applies: - 4.2.2.1 Pre-schoolers may play in the Kindergarten Section at the K-12 Grade Nationals, or in any "K-X" Section in other events.
+Pre-schoolers may continue to play as Kindergartners or in K-X sections in subsequent years until they start the first grade. - 4.2.2.2 Players who repeat a grade in school may have a second year of eligibility in that grade if they remain age-eligible for that grade in accordance with the table above. - 4.2.3 Eligibility for the age-based sections at All-Girls Nationals will be determined by players' ages on January 1 of the year when the event is run.

-12.3 Section Eligibility
+4.3 Section Eligibility

-12.3.1 For the Spring Nationals a player who scored 6 or more points in an Under Section of the previous year's Spring Nationals or SuperNationals, and who is otherwise age/grade eligible for the same section this year, must play in a Section with a higher grade or rating limit.
-For example, a player who scored 6.0 in the K3U1000 Section of last year's Elementary School Nationals or SuperNationals, and who is age/grade eligible for that same section in the current school year, must now play in the K3 Championship or in a K5 or K6 section appropriate for the player's rating.
+4.3.1 For the Spring Nationals a player who scored 6 or more points in an Under Section of the previous year's Spring Nationals or SuperNationals, and who is otherwise age/grade eligible for the same section this year, must play in a Section with a higher grade or rating limit.
+For example, a player who scored 6.0 in the K3U1000 Section of last year's Elementary School Nationals or SuperNationals, and who is age/grade eligible for that same section in the current school year, must now play in the K3 Championship or in a K5 or K6 section with a higher rating limit. appropriate for the player's rating.